 - Mildenberger, C.D.
 (2017), "Heimat: Die Erwählung durch Orte", Philosophie.ch [Link]

 - Mildenberger, C.D.
 (2008), “Wie Reflexion uns besser macht”, Index 1-2, 104-105.
 [Link]

-- "A reason to be rational" (philosophy) - under review
+- "A liberal theory of commodification" (philosophy) - under review

 - "Justice in exchange, equivalency, and markets" (philosophy) - under review

-- "Purely just procedures?" (philosophy) - under review
+- "Intrinsically just procedures?" (philosophy) - under review

 - “Comparing CSFs in virtual worlds”, Workshop in Economics and Conflict, Paris (France), 2015